hellmrf/maligner/README.md

   - *(Default)* Save in a separate directory (default: `aligned`)

 **Atom selector**:
-- User see the molecule and, by default, the MCS calculated.
+- [X] User see the molecule and, by default, the MCS calculated.
-- Three selection buttons: Select MCS, Select All, Select None.
+- [ ] Three selection buttons: Select MCS, Select All, Select None.
-- Two more buttons: Cancel, Save.
+- [ ] Two more buttons: Cancel, Save.
-- User can click on atoms to select/deselect.
+- [X] User can click on atoms to select/deselect.
-- Select structure by SMILES/SMARTS.
+- [ ] Select structure by SMILES/SMARTS.
-- Maybe implement lasso tool in future.
+- [ ] Maybe implement lasso tool in future.

+At this stage, users can load molecules, anchor one of them, and they are displayed in a grid view.
+The user can automatically select MCS on all molecules.
+The user can click twice on a molecule and it will take it to Substructure Selector, where the selected atoms can be tweaked by clicking.
+Now we need to implement the alignment part.
+I have some drafts already.